faisalfaissi/Vehicle-Detection-with-Convolution-Neural-Network-/README.md

 # Dataset

- We capture the video near the local traffic singal using camera and using the matlab code from the mentioned matlab file <b>crop_data.m</b> to detect the images  from the video.
+ We capture the video near the local traffic signal using camera and using the matlab code from the mentioned matlab file <b>crop_data.m</b> to crop the images  from the video.

 ## Traing Data
-When  we extract the images from video using crop_data.m file we saved the images in a new folder and labeled them as
+After extracting the images from video using crop_data.m file we save the images in a separate folder and labeled them as
 - 0 for rikshaws.
 - 1 for cars.
 - 2 for bikes